This post may contain affiliate links. Read our disclosure policy here.

 Watch this video to see the process from start to finish!

-I don’t recommend adding the strawberry syrup to milk until just before serving.
+I don’t recommend adding the strawberry mixture to milk until just before serving.
 Since we are using real strawberries, the acid from the berries will cause the milk to expire quickly.

 However, the strawberry syrup itself lasts much longer.
 Once it’s prepared, refrigerate it in a lidded jar or bottle for up to 2 weeks.
 This way, it will stay fresh and ready to be added to milk.